Teresiah6/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1_confused_smiley- writes a script that displays a confused smiley "(Ôo)' 2_hellofile - Displays content of the /etc/passwd file 3_twofiles -displays the content of /etc/passwd and etc/hosts
+1_confused_smiley- writes a script that displays a confused smiley "(Ôo)' 2_hellofile - Displays content of the /etc/passwd file 3_twofiles -displays the content of /etc/passwd and etc/hosts 4-lastlines -displays the last 10 lines of /etc/passwd 5-firstlines - displays the first 10 lines of /etc/passwd